mdlog/0g-social/0G_SOCIAL_ROADMAP.md

 ---

-*This roadmap is designed to achieve the vision of 0G Social as a truly decentralized social media platform, where users have full control over their data and algorithms.*
+*This roadmap is designed to achieve the vision of DeSocialAI as a truly decentralized social media platform, where users have full control over their data and algorithms.*